-Equations \eqref{eq:shw} do not include physical viscosity nor diffusion beyond the friction term and all numerical experiments in Sections \ref{sec:tests} and \ref{sec:realistic} have been carried out without adding numerical viscosity or diffusion.
-However, for the realistic tests in Section \ref{sec:parallel}, a small numerical diffusion term was added to the concentration equation, as a simple monotonization mechanism.
+Equations \eqref{eq:shw} do not include either physical viscosity nor diffusion beyond the friction term and all numerical experiments in Sections \ref{sec:tests} and \ref{sec:realistic} have been carried out without adding numerical viscosity or diffusion.
+However, for the tests with realistic bathymetry in Section \ref{sec:realistic}, a small numerical diffusion term has been added to the concentration equation, as a simple monotonization mechanism.
 This is necessary to control spurious oscillations that arise in regions with large tracer gradients.
-This numerical dissipation was included adding to \eqref{eq:r_concentration} the term:
+This numerical dissipation has been included adding to \eqref{eq:r_concentration} the term